cameronmbell/body.js/README.md

 ---

 A high performance physics engine aimed at versatility.
-Weather you are simulating the universe or adding physics to a platformer - body.js gives you the tools and power to reach your goals.
+Whether you are simulating the universe or adding physics to a platformer - body.js gives you the tools and power to reach your goals.
 A diverse approach to physics concepts means that the applications of body.js are limitless.